Corndel/DA4-WS4-PBI-NHS/README.md

 ![alt text](image-39.png)

-In order to Create the Clustered Bar chart we must first "Unppivot some columns"
+In order to Create the Clustered Bar chart we must first `Unppivot some columns`

 ## Step 6 - Summary Tables